 State and Council Registration

-In some states, such as Queensland and South Australia, breeders are legally required to register with a state register, and be issued with an identifying number.
+In some states, such as Queensland, New South Wales and South Australia, breeders are legally required to register with a state register, and be issued with an identifying number.
 This number has various names in different states eg. Breeder Identification Number (NSW), Supply Number (QLD) & Breeder Registration Number (SA).

 In most states, breeders are required to register with their local councils (sometimes in addition to the state register) in order to legally sell dogs, but this can vary depending on their location.